vasudeva78/stock-feeds/README.md

 * Compile-time dependency injection for inline bytecode generation
 * Less CPU & memory resource utilizations

-The codebase is built on Micronaut to collate interested RSS feeds and render a webpage view from server side, itself.
+The codebase is built on Micronaut to collate interested stock RSS feeds and render a webpage view from server side, itself.
-The RSS
-feeds Google alerts have been documented in the .env file.
+The RSS feeds Google alert urls are in the .env file delimited by '|'.
 The file has been omitted in the repository, though.

 # Features implemented